 Sri Rama’s birth is not just an event in time but represents an eternal potential within us coming forth, our connection to the Supreme Dharma within us.
 It is a doorway from the realm of time to the timeless.

 Sita and Rama as the Dual Cosmic Powers

-As Janaka’s daughter, Sita’s character embodies an exalted philosophical and creative refinement.
-Sita is related to Sarasvati as the supreme muse of artistic inspiration, to Lakshmi as the capacity to nourish all creatures through the Earth, and to Parvati as the yogini who can renounce and transcend all limitations.
+As King Janaka’s daughter, Sita’s character embodies an exalted philosophical and creative refinement.
+Sita is related to Sarasvati as the supreme muse of artistic inspiration, to Lakshmi as the capacity to nourish all creatures through the Earth, and to Parvati as the Yogini who can renounce and transcend all limitations.
 The Atma Shakti or power of consciousness that Sita holds arises from the receptive and silent mind, which is far beyond any outer powers born of self-assertion or material becoming.

 The loss and regaining of Sita is our loss and finding the knowledge of our true nature.
 Lakshman is the discriminating power of the buddhi that protects this inner receptivity.
-Rama is the true Self within us that must awaken to reclaim it.
+Rama is the true Self (Paramatman) within us that must awaken to reclaim it.
 Hanuman is the son of Vayu, the cosmic energy that works through the air element.
 He is our inner prana devoted to the Divine couple, the Sita and Rama within us.
 Ravana represents the separative self and its illusion powers through the ego-mind, obsessed with external power and control.

 Jai Sri Ram!
 Jai Sita-Ram!